 - not visiting patients if you feel unwell with fever, cough, cold/flu, nausea/vomiting, diahorrea, or have been in contact with someone who has an infectious disease

 - wearing a mask if concerned

 Whilst we make every effort to minimise waiting times, there is a planned gap between your admission time and your operation.
 Things that may affect your waiting time or your position on the operating list are:

 - if you are a diabetic (and unable to fast)

 - the type of operation you are having.

-There is a television in the waiting area, and we recommend that you bring a book or magazine to help you to pass the time.
+There is a television in the waiting area, and we recommend that you bring a book or magazine or electronic device to help you to pass the time.